 To access Blackboard go to https://buffalostate.sln.suny.edu/webapps/portal/frameset.jsp.
 For assistance accessing your Blackboard account, please contact the Computing Help Desk.

-Buffalo State recently joined the SUNY Learning Network (SLN) to provide a seven-day-a-week help desk for Blackboard technical support.
-For all questions about how to use Blackboard, please call the SLN Help Desk at 1-800-875-6269 or submit an online Help Request.
-The SLN Help Desk cannot help you with specific questions regarding courses or groups in which you may be enrolled: for inquiries regarding materials in those courses or groups, please contact your instructor.
+The Open SUNY Support Services provide a seven-day-a-week help desk for Blackboard technical support.
+For all questions about how to use Blackboard, please call Open SUNY Support Services at 1-800-875-6269 or submit an online Help Request.
+The Open SUNY Support Services cannot help you with specific questions regarding courses or groups in which you may be enrolled: for inquiries regarding materials in those courses or groups, please contact your instructor.

-There are also online help guides on the Blackboard Resources for Students webpage.
+There are also online help guides on The Official Blackboard Help Site.

-If you are currently enrolled at Buffalo State and are interested in taking an online course offered by another SUNY campus via the SUNY Learning Network, there are a few extra steps you need to take.
+If you are currently enrolled at Buffalo State and are interested in taking an online course offered by another SUNY a list of online course is available on the Open SUNY Navigator.
 The course will not use Buffalo State’s Blackboard system.
-To locate your SUNY Learning Network online course, go to http://sln.suny.edu/oc/oc_overview.shtml.
-Contact the host campus of the course for further information on Blackboard access.
+It will be important to contact the host campus of the course for further information.